runway7/hangar/tracking-changes-to-files.md

 When you run a `watch` in [Forklift][forklift], it waits for files to be changed and runs tests on each change.
 This took a little bit of work to get right.

-Actually watching the files themselves is fairly easy, especially with the the [Watchdog][watchdog] library in Python.
+Actually watching the files themselves is fairly easy, especially with the [Watchdog][watchdog] library in Python.
 Unfortunately, it seems to work a little oddly on MacOS X - it kept raising the same file modification event multiple times.
 This might be because it's still using `kqueue` instead of `FSEvent`, or because of Lion doing its intelligent autosave… I haven't really checked.

 It was also slightly irritating to realize that the events were being raised every time I hit save, because the tests would start and fill the screen with Growl notification.
 Action doesn't need to be taken on every file modification event - only when the file is actually changed.